 The tropical headdresses were breathtaking.

-Helen Lyall Cloths for Women is known for special dresses and the opening ones were stunning.
+Helen Lyall Clothes for Women is known for special dresses and the opening ones were stunning.

 Fashions featuring lace were popular with the audience.